neomotion/Telegram_bot/README.md

 # Advanced Telegram Bot with AI Capabilities

-A feature-rich Telegram bot that combines the power of Google's Gemini AI with various functionalities including sentiment analysis, file processing, web search, and multilingual support.
+A Telegram bot that combines the power of Google's Gemini AI with various functionalities including sentiment analysis, file processing, web search, and multilingual support.

 ## Features